Shoulder Surgery At Acumen.

 Shoulder surgery addresses four main issues that can affect shoulder function: pain, weakness, instability/dislocations and stiffness or lack of movement.
 The majority of shoulder surgery can be accomplished arthroscopically, which involves using small incisions to place a camera and specially designed tools into the shoulder joint in order to correct problems.

-For some diagnoses, open shoulder surgery is required including in some cases of long head of biceps tendonitis, pectoralis major tears, shoulder instability with bone loss or failure of previous arthroscopic stabilization and shoulder replacements for arthritis.
+For some diagnoses, open shoulder surgery is required such as some cases of long head of biceps, pectoralis major tears, shoulder instability with bone loss or failure of previous arthroscopic stabilization and shoulder replacements for arthritis.

 Many shoulder surgeries are performed using nerve blocks to limit pain.
-In addition, the majority of patients also have general anaesthesia during the procedure.
-This limits the discomfort that patients experience while they are having shoulder surgery and allows repairs by relaxing muscles and allowing appropriate positioning of the arm.
+In addition, the majority of patients also have general anaesthesia during the procedure. .

 Book an appointment with us